Liposuction in Washington, DC, Northern Virginia, and Maryland

 After liposuction , you will be placed in an elastic support garment, similar to a girdle, while you are still asleep.
 This garment will cover and compress the treated areas to limit fluid accumulation and provide gentle, balanced pressure, assuring a smooth final contour.
 You will wear this garment continuously for two to four weeks, except when bathing.

 Some patients experience bruising and swelling after liposuction.
 Others experience “skin rippling.”
-These conditions will improve considerably in the first three weeks, but the final result can take up to three months to be fully visible.
-You will most likely be able to resume normal activities, including walking and driving, in five to seven days.
+These conditions should improve considerably in the first few weeks, but the final result* can take several months to be fully visible.
+Many patients resume normal activities, including walking and driving, within five to seven days.
 You should postpone strenuous exercise for three weeks.